Declaration of Corporate Governance

 - have appropriate knowledge of finance, financial reporting, accounting, legal matters and compliance in addition to a member with expertise in accounting and auditing (financial expert),

-- have experience in innovation, research and development, technology, start-ups and
+- feature experience in innovation, research and development, technology, start-ups and

-- experience in the areas of human resources, society, communication, IT, digitalization and business models.
+- posses experience in the areas of human resources, society, communication, IT, digitalization and business models.

-With the objective of maximum additional benefits, the Supervisory Board is striving for sufficient diversity in terms of character, in particular gender, internationality, professional backgrounds, specialist knowledge and experience, age distribution and independence:
+With the objective of maximum benefit for the company, the Supervisory Board is striving for sufficient diversity in terms of character, in particular gender, internationality, professional backgrounds, specialist knowledge and experience, age distribution and independence as follows:

 - at least 30 % women or men (target for female members until December 12, 2021: 17 %)